-Growing up in Rio de Janeiro, Vitor Gonçalves was infused with the rich traditions and colorful history of Brazilian music.
+Growing up in Rio de Janeiro, Vitor Gonçalves was steeped in the rich traditions and colorful history of Brazilian music.
 His first instrument was guitar, which he took up at age 10.
 Later his father bought a keyboard for his sister.
 She never played it, but Vitor sure did.
 He also took up sax and played that instrument with a number of bands early in his career.

 Now residing in New York City, Vitor is a frequent resident on the stages of Jazz at Lincoln Center, The Jazz Standard, and the Jazz Gallery.
 He both leads his own projects and collaborates with figures in the New York scene such as Anat Cohen, Vinícius Cantuária, Anthony Wilson, and Cyro Baptista.
 Vitor keeps his choro chops honed by working regularly with the Regional de NY, one of the top choro groups in the US.
+He taught at our first two editions of Choro Camp New England and we’re thrilled to have him back.

 With Regional de NY – Mistura e Manda